dillon-quan/Predicting-the-Next-NBA-MVP/README.md

 # Predicting the Next NBA MVP
 ### Summary
 This project focuses on using NBA players' statline to predict the NBA MVPs.
-Since MVPs are chosen through a process in which a handful of players are rank by sports analysts and broadcaster, the idea will be to model the way these individuals cast their votes towards choosing their candidates.
-In doing so, perhaps determining the next NBA season's MVP will ultimately come down to analyzing specific stats of a player during that season.
+Since MVPs are chosen through a process in which a handful of players are rank by sports analysts and broadcaster, the idea is to model the way these individuals cast their votes towards choosing their candidates.
+In doing so,  determining the next NBA season's MVP will ultimately come down to analyzing specific stats of a player during that season.

 ### Dataset